Allan Bloom: Philosophy

-Bloom's work is not easily categorized, yet there is a thread that links all of his published material.
-He was concerned with preserving a philosophical way of life for future generations.
-He strove to do this through both scholarly and popular writing.
+Bloom attempted to preserve a philosophical way of life for future generations through both scholarly and popular writing.
 His writings may be placed into two categories: scholarly (e.g., Plato's Republic) and popular political commentary (e.g., The Closing of the American Mind).
-On the surface, this is a valid distinction, yet closer examinations of Bloom's works reveal a direct connection between the two types of expression, which reflect his view of philosophy and the role of the philosopher in political life.

 The Republic of Plato

 Bloom's translation and essay on the Republic is radically different in many important aspects from the previous translations and interpretations of the Republic.
 Most notable is Bloom's discussion of Socratic irony.
-In fact, irony is the key to Bloom's take on the Republic (see his discussion of Books II–VI of the Republic.)
+In fact, irony is the key to Bloom's understanding of the Republic (see his discussion of Books II–VI of the Republic.)
 Allan Bloom says a philosopher is immune to irony because he can see the tragic as comic and comic as tragic.
 Bloom refers to Socrates, the philosopher par excellence, in his Interpretative Essay stating, "Socrates can go naked where others go clothed; he is not afraid of ridicule.
 He can also contemplate sexual intercourse where others are stricken with terror; he is not afraid of moral indignation.
 In other words he treats the comic seriously and the tragic lightly".
 Thus irony in the Republic refers to the "Just City in Speech", which Bloom looks at not as a model for future society, nor as a template for the human soul; rather, it is a city presented ironically, an example of the distance between philosophy and every potential philosopher.
 Bloom follows Strauss in suggesting that the "Just City in Speech" is not natural; it is man-made.